Personal ADHD story inspires students

 Andrea Chapman from the Daisy Chain charity, which supports autistic and neurodivergent children, young people, adults and their families, ran a workshop for parents on understanding autistic overwhelm, meltdown and shutdown.

-Ms O’Brien said it had been a very worthwhile week: “The SEND Team and I would like to extend our gratitude to all our speakers and teachers.”
+Ms O’Brien concluded that it had been a very worthwhile week: “The SEND Team and I would like to extend our gratitude to all our speakers and teachers.”